RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2013-12-07-Why-PowerShell.md

 ---
 {% include _toc.html %}

-I often find myself explaining why someone with responsibilities on the Windows side of the fence should learn PowerShell.
+I often find myself explaining why someone with responsibilities on the Microsoft side of the fence should learn PowerShell.
 I decided to write this as a reference going forward.

 I won’t be arguing for PowerShell over other Microsoft languages such as VBScript or batch, or general purpose languages such as Python or Perl.
 There is a place for all of these languages, but if you work with the Microsoft and surrounding ecosystems, PowerShell is an important language to learn.